First Impressions Assistant: Module 2

 Our position is to assist only.
 We are not social workers, claims-takers, counselors, etc.

 We are not allowed to answer specific questions regarding issues such as Unemployment Insurance (UI) claims, police business, and media issues.
 Avoid this by directing those questions to the correct representative, counselor, or supervisor.
-As a precaution to not misrepresent the office, it is also best to steer away from personal conversations about controversial topics.
+As a precaution to not misrepresent the office, it is also best to steer away from personal conversations about controversial / Political topics.

 2. Customer Service